Find Affordable College Courses

 Medford, MA

-Tufts University ranked #7 on this year’s Most Popular History Bachelor’s Degree Schools in Massachusetts list.
-Tufts is a large private not-for-profit school located in the suburb of Medford.
+Tufts University came in at #7 in this year’s edition of the Most Popular History Bachelor’s Degree Schools in Massachusetts ranking.
+Tufts is a fairly large private not-for-profit school located in the large suburb of Medford.

 Of the 37 students majoring in history at Tufts, 62% are male and 38% are female.